Hamilton Halton Construction Association Ontario Architecture

 James Morden built the first grist and saw mill in 1799 at the crossing of Spencer Creek and the Dundas Road.
 In 1800 the mill was purchased by Richard Hatt who renamed it the Dundas Mill.
 Wheat was the major crop of the agricultural settlers in the area, and mills in both Dundas and Ancaster prospered.

-In 1813 James Crooks located his homestead and business above the escarpment at Crooks Hollow.
+In 1813 James Crooks located his homestead and business above the escarpment at what is now known as Crooks Hollow.
 He first started a store and grist mill, then a saw-mill, general store, blacksmith's shop and other businesses to service the growing agricultural community along the escarpment.
 Many beautiful stone residences remain on top of the Dundas hill dating from this period.
 Springdale and the Kerby House are two good examples.

 By 1840, Dundas was the major shipping point in the area.
 Manufacturing establishments moved to the downtown area closer to the shipping.
 Tanneries provided leather goods while paper goods, furniture and carriages were produced from local lumber.
 The two mainstays of Dundas manufacturing also started in this era: textiles and foundries.
 The Dundas Forge building (1846) dates from this period.
 By 1851 Dundas had a population of 3,517.
 The town included a post office, a registry office, a courthouse, a jail, and nine churches.